Frequently Asked Questions

 Can you bill my insurance?

-I am an in network provider for Aetna PPO, MHN, Tricare, Veteran's Choice and Anthem EAP.
+I am an in network provider for United Healthcare PPO, Optum, Tricare, Veteran's Choice, Modern Health, Lyra Health and Anthem EAP.
 Depending on your insurance plan, I will bill my services as either an in-network provider or provide a super bill if I am an out-of-network provider for your PPO plan.
 In some cases, I am able to bill your insurance plan directly even if I am out of network.
 Please note that if your insurance company is billed, they can have access to your diagnosis, treatment plans and other documentation.

 What is the first step?